MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 - Start and stop the compute instance when not used.
 - Work with a sample of your data on compute instance and scale out to compute clusters to work with your full set of data.
-- Submit experimentation jobs in 'local' compute target mode on the compute instance while developing or testing, while switching to shared compute cluster capacity when submitting jobs at full scale (many epochs, full set of data, hyperparameter search, etc.)
+- Submit experimentation jobs in 'local' compute target mode on the compute instance while developing or testing, while switching to shared computing capacity when submitting jobs at full scale (many epochs, full set of data, hyperparameter search, etc.)

 _Stopping the compute instance stops billing for compute hours, but not billing for disk and load balancer._